Syracuse Home Inspection Professionals

 We will provide you the facts of the home so that you:

-- Don’t run into any surprises with the home
+- Don’t run into any surprises or red flags with the home

 - Better understand the maintenance needs of the home

-- Have confidence to negotiate a better deal
+- Have the tools to negotiate a better deal if necessary

 What does that mean for you?

-- We are your counsel.
-We work for you and only you.
+- We work for you and only you.
 It’s in our best interest to make sure your potential home is safe

 - We give you the information that will help you to move forward, negotiate further, or walk away from the home

 - We will explain our findings in clear, easy to understand ways so that you are presented with actionable items.
 Our reports will include photos and illustrations to simplify complex topics.

 We are insured, licensed by New York State and hold certifications from InterNACHI.
 We carefully abide by the home inspector code of ethics to provide you with a professional experience.

 After your inspection is complete we will verbally point out areas of concern in advance of the written report.
-After the inspection we promise you that we:
+We promise you that we:

-- Provide quick turnaround – emailing you the finalized inspection report within one day of the inspection
+- Provide quick turnaround – emailing you the finalized inspection report the same day

-- We will provide you additional tools to aid your home buying/ownership process.
+- will provide additional tools to aid your home buying/ownership process.